-So, next time you feel angry at your partner, try to become aware of what is fueling the anger.
+Next time you feel angry at your partner, try to become aware of what is fueling the anger.
 Once you’re able to identify what’s underneath, try to understand it.
 Once you can identify and understand, evaluate what your needs are.
-Ask yourself, “What need of mine is not being fulfilled?”
-From that place of rationality and vulnerability, communicate with your partner.
-When your partner doesn’t feel attacked by your anger, he/she will be much more likely to listen to you, understand your needs, and hopefully, respond in a helpful manner.
+Ask yourself, “What need of mine is not being fulfilled at this time?”
+From that place of clarity, rationality, and vulnerability, communicate with your partner.
+When your partner doesn’t feel attacked by your anger, they will be much more likely to listen to you, understand your needs, and hopefully, respond in a helpful manner.

 If you’re the person usually on the receiving end of anger, and you want to help your partner articulate their needs to you, first take a moment to step back from the anger as it may be triggering for you.
 Stepping back can be a kind request for a time out while you gather yourself with the explicit intention of returning to the conversation.
 Or you can choose to remain physically present but ask for a quiet moment to check in with yourself and self-soothe.
 The point is to regulate your nervous system if you are feeling triggered – which is different from withdrawing or shutting down – before re-engaging in the conversation.
 Whatever tool you decide to use to establish or maintain emotional regulation, make sure you respectfully communicate your intention to your partner so they don’t perceive you as ignoring or dismissing them.

 Second, once you feel more regulated, remind yourself that underneath all that anger, your partner is hurting in some way as well.
 Finally, respond from that place of compassion, making sure to ask questions respectfully and listen with the intent of understanding what they might be trying to tell you.
 If not at that moment, then later, you can say to them, “I could see you were really angry, and I want to help.
 It sounds like you were saying ______.
 Did I understand that correctly?
 What can I do to help?”